pgjdbc/pgjdbc/docs/content/documentation/use.md

 Channel binding is a method for the server to authenticate itself to the client.
 It is only supported over SSL connections with PostgreSQL 11 or later servers using the SCRAM authentication method.

 * **`binaryTransfer (`*boolean*`)`** *Default `true`*\
-Use binary format for sending and receiving data if possible.
-Setting this to false disables any binary transfer.
+Enable binary transfer for supported built-in types if possible.
+Setting this to false disables any binary transfer unless it's individually activated for each type with `binaryTransferEnable`.
+Whether it is possible to use binary transfer at all depends on server side prepared statements (see `prepareThreshold` ).

 * **`binaryTransferEnable (`*String*`)`** *Default `empty string`*\
-A comma separated list of types to enable binary transfer.
+Comma separated list of types to enable binary transfer.
 Either OID numbers or names.

 * **`binaryTransferDisable (`*String*`)`** *Default `empty string`*\
-A comma separated list of types to disable binary transfer.
+Comma separated list of types to disable binary transfer.
 Either OID numbers or names.
-Over-rides values in the driver default set and values set with binaryTransferEnable.
+Overrides values in the driver default set and values set with binaryTransferEnable.

 * **`databaseMetadataCacheFields (`*int*`)`** *Default `65536`*\
 Specifies the maximum number of fields to be cached per connection.